fleibetseder/powerbi-docs.de-de/powerbi-docs/whitepaper-powerbi-premium-deployment.md

 ### <a name="creating-and-managing-capacities"></a>Erstellen und Verwalten von Kapazitäten

 Auf der Seite " **Kapazitäts Einstellungen** " des **Power BI admin** -Portals wird die Anzahl der erworbenen und verfügbaren v-Kerne angezeigt (d. h., Sie werden einer Kapazität zugewiesen), und es werden Premium-Kapazitäten aufgeführt.
-Auf der Seite können globale Administratoren von Office 365 oder Power BI-Dienst Administratoren Premium-Kapazitäten von verfügbaren v-Kernen erstellen oder vorhandene Premium-Kapazitäten ändern.
+The page allows Office 365 Global Administrators or Power BI service administrators to create Premium capacities from available v-cores, or to modify existing Premium capacities.

-Beim Erstellen einer Premium-Kapazität muss der Administrator Folgendes definieren:
+When creating a Premium capacity, the administrator is required to define:

-- Kapazitäts Name (innerhalb des Mandanten eindeutig)
+- Capacity name (unique within the tenant)
-- Kapazitäts Administrator (en)
+- Capacity admin(s)
 - Kapazitätsumfang
-- Region für die Daten Residenz \[[12](#endnote-12)\]
+- Region for data residency \[[12](#endnote-12)\]

 Mindestens ein Kapazitätsadministrator muss zugewiesen werden.
 Als Kapazitätsadministratoren zugewiesene Benutzer können folgende Aktionen ausführen:

-- Arbeitsbereiche der Kapazität zuweisen
+- Assign workspaces to the capacity
-- Verwalten von Benutzerberechtigungen zum Hinzufügen von zusätzlichen Kapazitäts Administratoren oder Benutzern mit Zuweisungs Berechtigungen (damit Sie Arbeitsbereiche der Kapazität zuweisen können)
+- Manage user permissions, to add additional Capacity Admins or users with assignment permissions (to enable them to assign workspaces to the capacity)
-- Verwalten von Arbeits Auslastungen, um die maximale Speicherauslastung für paginierte Berichte und Datenfluss Arbeits Auslastungen zu konfigurieren
+- Manage workloads, to configure maximum memory usage for paginated reports and dataflows workloads
-- Starten Sie die Kapazität neu, um alle Vorgänge zurückzusetzen, wenn die Systemüberlastung \[[13](#endnote-13)\]
+- Restart the capacity, to reset all operations in case of system overload \[[13](#endnote-13)\]

-Kapazitäts Administratoren können nicht auf Arbeitsbereichs Inhalte zugreifen (es sei denn, Sie haben explizit zugewiesene Arbeitsbereichs Berechtigungen) und haben keinen Zugriff auf alle Power BI Administrator Bereiche (sofern nicht explizit zugewiesen) wie nutzungsmetriken, Überwachungs Protokolle oder Mandanten Einstellungen.
+Capacity Admins cannot access workspace content (unless explicitly assigned workspace permissions) and they do not have access to all Power BI admin areas (unless explicitly assigned) such as usage metrics, audit logs or tenant settings.
 Wichtig: Kapazitätsadministratoren sind auch nicht berechtigt, neue Kapazitäten zu erstellen oder vorhandene Kapazitäten zu skalieren.
-Außerdem werden Sie pro Kapazität zugewiesen, um sicherzustellen, dass Sie nur Kapazitäten anzeigen und verwalten können, denen Sie zugewiesen sind.
+Also, they are assigned on a per capacity-basis, ensuring that they can only view and manage capacities to which they are assigned.

-Die Kapazitäts Größe muss in einer verfügbaren Liste mit SKU-Optionen ausgewählt werden, die durch die Anzahl der verfügbaren v-Kerne im Pool eingeschränkt wird.
-Es ist möglich, mehrere Kapazitäten aus dem Pool zu erstellen, die aus einer oder mehreren erworbenen SKUs stammen können.
+Capacity size must be selected from an available list of SKU options which is constrained by the number of available v-cores in the pool.
+It is possible to create multiple capacities from the pool which could be sourced from one or more purchased SKUs.
 Beispielsweise könnte eine P3-SKU (32 V-Kerne) zum Erstellen von drei Kapazitäten verwendet werden: eine P2 (16 V-Kerne) und zwei P1 (2 x 8 V-Kerne).
-Verbesserte Leistung und Skalierbarkeit können durch die Erstellung von kleineren Kapazitäten erreicht werden. dieses Thema wird im Abschnitt [Optimieren von Premium-Kapazitäten](#optimizing-premium-capacities) erläutert.
-Die folgende Abbildung zeigt ein Beispiel für das Setup für die fiktive Organisation "Unternehmen", bestehend aus fünf Premium-Kapazitäten (3 x P1 und 2 x P3), die jeweils Arbeitsbereiche enthalten, und mehreren Arbeitsbereichen in gemeinsam genutzter Kapazität.
+Improved performance and scale may be achieved by creating smaller sized capacities, and this topic is discussed in the [Optimizing Premium Capacities](#optimizing-premium-capacities) section.
+The following image shows an example setup for the fictitious Contoso organization consisting of five Premium capacities (3 x P1, and 2 x P3) with each containing workspaces, and several workspaces in shared capacity.

 ![Ein Beispielsetup für die fiktive Organisation Contoso](media/whitepaper-premium-deployment/contoso-organization-example.png)

-Eine Premium-Kapazität kann einer anderen Region als der Start Region des Power BI Mandanten zugewiesen werden.
-Dadurch wird die administrative Kontrolle über die Rechenzentren (innerhalb definierter geografischer Regionen) Power BI Inhalts bereitgestellt. \[[12](#endnote-12)\]
+A Premium capacity can be assigned to a region other than the home region of the Power BI tenant, providing administrative control over which datacenters (within defined geographic regions) Power BI content resides. \[[12](#endnote-12)\]

 Power BI-Dienstadministratoren und globale Office 365-Administratoren können Premium-Kapazitäten ändern.
 Sie haben insbesondere folgende Möglichkeiten:

-- Ändern Sie die Kapazitäts Größe, um Ressourcen zentral hoch-oder Herunterskalieren.
-Es ist jedoch nicht möglich, ein Downgrade für eine P-SKU auf eine EM-SKU durchzuführen oder umgekehrt.
+- Change the capacity size to scale up or scale down resources.
+However, it is not possible to downgrade a P SKU to an EM SKU, or upgrade vice versa.
-- Kapazitäts Administratoren hinzufügen oder entfernen
+- Add or remove Capacity Admins
-- Hinzufügen oder Entfernen von Benutzern mit Zuweisungs Berechtigungen
+- Add or remove users that have assignment permissions
-- Hinzufügen oder Entfernen zusätzlicher Workloads
+- Add or remove additional workloads
-- Bereiche ändern
+- Change regions

 Zuweisungsberechtigungen sind erforderlich, um einer bestimmten Premium-Kapazität einen Arbeitsbereich zuzuweisen.
-Die Berechtigungen können für die gesamte Organisation, bestimmte Benutzer oder Gruppen gewährt werden.
+The permissions can be granted to the entire organization, specific users or groups.

 Premium-Kapazitäten unterstützen standardmäßig Workloads für die Ausführung von Power BI-Abfragen.
-Außerdem werden drei zusätzliche Workloads unterstützt: **paginierte Berichte**, **Dataflows**und **Ki**.
+It also supports three additional workloads: **Paginated Reports**, **Dataflows**, and **AI**.
 Jede Workload erfordert das Konfigurieren des maximalen Arbeitsspeichers (als Prozentsatz des gesamten verfügbaren Arbeitsspeichers) für die Verwendung durch die Workload.
-Es ist wichtig zu verstehen, dass sich das Erhöhen der maximalen Speicher Belegungen auf die Anzahl der aktiven Modelle, die gehostet werden können, und den Durchsatz von Aktualisierungen auswirkt.
+It is important to understand that increasing maximum memory allocations can impact on the number of active models that can be hosted, and the throughput of refreshes.

 Der Arbeitsspeicher wird Dataflows dynamisch zugeordnet, ist paginierten Berichten jedoch statisch zugeordnet.
 Der Grund für die statische Zuordnung des maximalen Arbeitsspeichers ist, dass paginierte Berichte innerhalb eines gesicherten, eigenständigen Raums der Kapazität ausgeführt werden können.
 Beim Festlegen des Arbeitsspeichers für paginierte Berichte ist Vorsicht geboten, da der verfügbare Arbeitsspeicher für das Laden von Modellen reduziert wird.